Scandit’s End-to-End Order Fulfillment Solution: What You Need to Know

 No problem.
 We’ve spent months working on a production-ready application that you can deploy out of the box.
 Or you can have access to the source code and customize it as you like.

 This would be the first time we’ve switched away from dedicated devices.
 Can you help us select the right hardware?

 Not only can we help you select the right hardware based on your budget and business goals.
-We can also provide a full product stack that includes devices, accessories, smart data capture, mobile apps, integration support into common order fulfillment systems, migration package to camera based scanning, and tailored enterprise support.
+We can also provide a full product stack that includes devices, accessories, smart data capture, mobile apps, integration support into common order fulfillment systems, migration package to camera based scanning, and tailored Enterprise-Level Success.

 Can you help with wiring a brand new application into our existing infrastructure?